WeBankFinTech/Qualitis/docs/en_US/ch1/QuickDeploy.md

 Hive (1.2.1)
 Zookeeper (3.4.9)
 Linkis (0.9.0), Spark engine required.[How to install Linkis?](https://github.com/WeBankFinTech/Linkis)
-DSS (0.5.0) Optional.
+DataSphereStudio (0.5.0) Optional.
 If you want to use workflow, it it required.
-[How to install DSS?](https://github.com/WeBankFinTech/DSS)
+[How to install DataSphereStudio?](https://github.com/WeBankFinTech/DataSphereStudio)

 ## 2. Download
 [Download](https://github.com/WeBankFinTech/Qualitis/releases)